Ambro17/AmbroBot/README.md

 Determine solution of diagonally dominant system of linear equations via Jacobi or Gauss Seidel iterative methods

+`/suscribe <line>`

+Suscribe to the updates of the subway line `<line>` on CABA.
+You will receive notifications of delays, suspensions, service normalization, etc.

+`/yttomp3`

+Given a youtube url, download its audio in the best quality available.
+Useful if you want to make your own ringtones 🎶

+`/feedback`

+Give feedback for the bot.
+Bugs, feature requests, questions, ideas, nuclear secrets, conspiracy theories, or whatever you feel worth sharing with the dev.

 ## Credits

 Feel free to modify this code to suit your needs.
-If you get inspired by this bot please reference this repo as source of inspiration.  ⭐️ Stars, issues and PRs are appreciated!
+If you get inspired by this bot please reference this repo as source of inspiration.  ⭐️ Stars, 🐞 issues and 🔀 PRs are appreciated!